 James Bullard

 Bullard is a noted economist and scholar, and his positions are founded on research-based thinking and an intellectual openness to new theories and explanations.
-He is often an early voice for change.
+As a participant on the Federal Open Market Committee, he was often an early voice for change.
 Of note:

 - Shortly after the U.S. declared the COVID-19 pandemic to be a national emergency and health authorities recommended a curtailment of economic activity, Bullard argued that the goals of macroeconomic policy should be different for this crisis than for a traditional economic recession.
 This economic crisis was directly related to the actions needed to contain the virus and invest in public health.
 As a result, optimal policy could be better described as maintenance and support—more a matter of insurance than traditional stimulus—with a focus on keeping disrupted households and businesses whole by providing relief during the pandemic adjustment period.